 Indeed, at a time when more and more business involves cross-border operations, developing multilateral risk assessment programmes is key to ensure that transfer pricing risks are tackled more effectively.
-At the same time, it is equally important to ensure that taxpayers can rely on a certain level of tax certainty and that that profits are not subjected to double taxation.
+At the same time, it is also important for taxpayers to have a certain level of tax certainty and that profits are not subjected to double taxation.

 It should be recognized that in the transfer pricing field, tax administrations do not always share a common interest.
-This is because, to prevent double taxation, a well-founded primary (upward) adjustment by one tax administration should be followed by a corresponding (downward) adjustment by the other.
+This is because, to prevent double taxation, a wellfounded primary (upward) adjustment by one tax administration may need to be followed by a corresponding (downward) adjustment by the other.
 This implies that the second tax administration would have to reduce its tax base accordingly, which is most probably an option that a tax administration would preferably avoid taking, especially if they have not been directly involved since the beginning of the process.